-Call your car dealer, ask for the insurance department, and have a representative check to see if you accepted the gap insurance offered when you leased the vehicle.
-Ask for a copy if you cannot find yours.
+Sometimes you may leave the car lot without gap insurance coverage, or you may have found out about it later.
+If you're unsure as to whether or not you signed up for gap coverage, pull all of your car lease documents and look through them to see if there is a provision regarding gap insurance.
+Call your car dealer, ask for the insurance department and have a representative check to see if you accepted the gap insurance offered when you leased the vehicle.
+Also, it is a good idea to ask for a copy for your records, if you cannot find yours.

-Dealers charge high dollars for gap insurance.
+- Dealers charge high dollars for gap insurance.
 Check with your own insurance agent for a quote.
 You can shop online for gap insurance as well.

-Your car dealer might make it sound as though it is mandatory to buy gap insurance.
+- Your car dealer might make it sound as though it is mandatory to buy gap insurance.
 While it is a good idea to have it, it isn't required.